CM-GDev/TeamProfileGenerator/README.md

   To use this application, there are a few steps to folllow:
   1) Have [NODE.js](https://nodejs.org/en/download/) installed on your computer.
   2) Download Inquirer from your command-line "npm install inquirer"
-  4) Download Jest from your command-line "npm install jest"
+  4) Download Jest from your command-line "npm install jest" if you want to run the unit tests created for the different Class files.
   4) Clone my [GitHub](https://github.com/CM-GDev/TeamProfileGenerator) repo for this application.

   ## Usage